canonical/microk8s-community-addons/HACKING.md

 ## Custom commands

 Addons may need to enhance the MicroK8s CLI with custom commands for management actions and day 2 operations.
-To this end the `microk8s` command can be extended via executable scritps or binaries called plugins.
+To this end the `microk8s` command can be extended via executable scripts or binaries called plugins.
 Plugins are found under `$SNAP_COMMON/plugins`, which is typically `/var/snap/microk8s/common/plugins/`.
 These plugins are executed within the MicroK8s snap environment, effectively running confined from the rest of the system.

 Let's assume the `demo-nginx` addon needs to be paired with a `microk8s nginxctl` command to print a friendly message.
 In what follows we implement an `nginxctl` plugin to extend the `microk8s` command.